So you’ve made the decision to ditch your car and go for a bike commute.

-The Reflect360+ hi-viz jacket, by London-based Proviz, features tiny glass beads interwoven with its fabric, which allows light to reflect from it no matter the angle, even indirectly.
+The Reflect360+ hi-viz jacket, by London-based Proviz, features tiny glass beads interwoven with its fabric, allowing light to reflect from it no matter the angle, even indirectly.

-The result is a jacket that’s exceptionally visible without being blinding drivers will be unable to ignore the fact that there’s a cyclist there, but you won’t be distractingly bright.
+The result is an obvious jacket without being blinding drivers will be unable to ignore the fact that there’s a cyclist there, but you won’t be distractingly bright.

 This visibility allows you to stay seen, stay safe, and arrive in visible style.